An Appalachian Trail Tale

 It was foggy.

 By the time we reached the Kinsman Pond Shelter things improved, but not so much as to permit a dip in the pond.
-The shelter allegedly required eight bucks for each of those who stop and spend the night.
+The shelter required eight bucks for each of those who stop and spend the night.
 There is no on this house in this house.

 AMC is short form for the Appalachian Mountain Club, one of the oldest outdoor guilds in the United States.
 Founded in 1876 to “preserve and explore the White Mountains,” the group has since let its belt-line out, with lodges in New Jersey and Maine.
 It has one hundred and fifty thousand members.

 The typical thru-hiker is unenthusiastic about the club and its huts.
 (There’re eight huts flanking New Hampshire’s AT.)
 This is because they’re confined on space and charge oodles for what space there is.
 They even charge to camp near the huts.
 (Note: the typical thru-hiker hikes because it’s all he can afford.
 Thru-hiker = thru-broke.)
 Of course, the huts weren’t created for wayworn thru-hikers, but rather for club members and affluent guests.
 The AMC welcomes thru-hikers, so long as they--the hikers--shell out the bucks.
 (Reservations are usually required.)
-Thru-hikers can also partake in a work-for-stay when work is available.
+Thru-hikers can also partake in a work-for-stay when work, and space, is available.
 I hope to do this at some point.
 Just not today.
 It’s work enough just staying on this trail.

 Frenchie and I flipped through some Backpacker Magazines lying about.
 (Lying about lots of things.)
 He’d never seen the publication.

-After the skimming, Bearbell and I decided to play chess.
+After the skimming, Bearbell and I played chess.
 We thought of trying one of the puzzles lying about, but were puzzled enough with one another.
-While fishing around for a mislaid pawn we gathered insider information--leering at all the hygienic, affluent but time-crunched people, talking smack about ‘em.
+While fishing around for a mislaid pawn and a fugitive horse we gathered insider information--leering at all the hygienic, affluent but time-crunched types, talking smack about ‘em.
 Smack-packing.
 So many confabulating clients, all so clean, and all so hurried to relax!
+(Some people are so poor all they have is money.)
 An overindulgence of jewelry, perfume, makeup, deodorant, and expensive outdoorsy attire.
 We also got hints of that powerful placebo Bengay.
 The thru-hiker is seldom a safe enough distance from society.
-“I feel out of place in this place,” I said to my cerebrally-challenged friend.
+“I feel out of place in this place,” I said to my friend.
+“Moi aussi,” he replied.
+Me too.

 He thought me a man of questionable intelligence.
 I assured him there was a time I knew even less.
 The battle of wits had begun.
-Dim-wits
+Dim-wits.

 “Did you know chess is one of the only games that leaves nothing to chance?
 Therefore, it is my métier.”
 Métier is a word I knew the Frenchman would understand, despite him wearing stupidity like an extra layer of skin.
 I went on.
 “Luck plays no part, except to be lucky enough to have inherited an intellect as vast as mine.”
 My so-called challenger wouldn’t exactly require any undivided (or unsubtracted) attention.
+Down with the dumb.

-It appears I can’t think my way out of a wet tent.
+Evidence shows I can’t think my way out of a wet tent.
 I tapped out and put the pieces back in their rightful places--white to the right--before we uprighted ourselves.
 We (victor and victim/winner and whiner) were grateful for the breather.
 I didn’t actually whine; losing is okay when it’s easy.

 A thru-hike is often about breaking free from that cage we’re duped in to staying in--society.
 Yet when it comes time to unwind during a thru-hike, it’s there, straight back into that strange little world of humans, we head.
-“Where do forest rangers go to get away from it all?” posed George Carlin.
+“Where do forest rangers go to get away from it all?” posed King Carlin.
 Well, I can’t speak for them, but we thru-hiking forest dwellers know where.

 For us it meant a return to Lincoln, a six-mile hitch.
 There we took care of the same old, same old: ridding wrappers (our daily use of plastic and other landfillables is disgusting; I’d also been carrying more canned food); visiting the library (paperback-packing); people watching; and eating.
 Well, we call it eating.
 Onlookers call it inhaling.
 There are wild animals with better table manners.